matthew-tfs/mjcb.io/content/blog/00067-crowdstrike-incident.md

 Since this is an on-going event, I will update this post as more information is revealed.
 The CrowdStrike CEO has been called to testify in Congress about the incident, so that will be interesting to see if it happens.

-**July 24, 2024 Update:** CrowdStrike has released a [Preliminary Post Incident Review (PIR)](https://www.crowdstrike.com/wp-content/uploads/2024/07/CrowdStrike-PIR-Executive-Summary.pdf) regarding the issue.

-**July 30, 2024 Update:** Microsoft has released an [update](https://www.microsoft.com/en-us/security/blog/2024/07/27/windows-security-best-practices-for-integrating-and-managing-security-tools/) regarding the incident, and how the corrupted file was able to cause the issue in the Windows kernel in the first place.

-**August 6, 2024 Update:** CrowdStrike has released the [RCA Exec Summary](https://www.crowdstrike.com/wp-content/uploads/2024/08/Channel-File-291-Incident-Root-Cause-Analysis-08.06.2024.pdf) for the incident.

 {{< toc >}}

 ## What Happened? ##